Welcome

 CFA Level 1 Syllabus

-For CFA Level 1, you are required to understand the methods used for industry and company analysis that feed into security valuation.
-This includes the ability to:
+For the CFA Level 1 exam, you are required to understand the methods used for industry and company analysis that feed into security valuation, with a focus on the following syllabus points:

 • Differentiate between top-down and bottom-up forecasting methods.